Greatest Literature banner

 Snows of Milimanjaro scene

-Ava Gardener and Gregory Peck light up the screen in The Snows of Milimanjaro.
+Ava Gardner and Gregory Peck light up the screen in The Snows of Kilimanjaro.

 The snowjobs of Hollywood

-The Snows of Kilimanjaro (1952): Director Henry King; writer Casey Robinson; featuring Gregory Peck, Ava Gardner, Susan Hayward, Leo G. Carroll
+The Snows of Kilimanjaro (1952): Film, 114 minutes; director Henry King; writer Casey Robinson; featuring Gregory Peck, Ava Gardner, Susan Hayward, Leo G. Carroll

 The famous Hemingway story "The Snows of Kilimanjaro" is a simple tale of a writer slowly dying of a wound on an African safari and ruminating over the failures of his life.
 So the only film adaptation of this story fills in the lack of dramatic action with flashbacks to scenes from Hemingway's other works and from the author's own life.
 In theory, this makes some kind of sense and need not violate the spirit of the story.